 Performance-based love is a killer.
 I often asked those closest to me what do I need to do to make you happy, not even realizing that it was not my job.

-Recently I have had the pleasure of coaching two moms from opposite ends of the country.
+Recently I have had the pleasure of working with two moms from opposite ends of the country.
 They shared one thing in common, families that felt they were less important than other things and people in their lives.
 They were running hard, helping others and doing honorable things, but they were tired and frustrated.
 Their pain was just below the surface often bubbling up in the tears in their eyes.
 They appeared to be living the chorus of a famous song.

 “Ain’t nothing gonna break my stride, ain’t nothing going to slow me down oh no I gotta keep on moving.”